Review by Karl Verhoven

 The writer contributing the most chapters here is Michael Carroll, and he’s been a real boon to Dredd.
 Even in its reduced state he understands the dynamics and the possibilities of Mega-City One, and his material makes use of the structures set up over the years.
 His best story concerns a group of cadet Judges abandoned during the chaos, now being tracked down again.
 Carroll plots a trip from one to the next, learning the fates of others as they’re located and leading to a surprise.
 His material also accentuates the appalling aspects of the Judge system, with pragmatism always trumping humanity.

 As good as he is, the element Carroll’s writing lacks is the whimsy, the humorous eccentrics with whom Wagner populates his content.
 He’s back for the closing tales and in his first of the book delivers a masterclass, tying in a crucial element with what appears a throwaway moment.
 He supplies a pair of capable comedy assassins, and a seemingly untouchable slimy businessman: “There’s the doers, people like me, and there’s the little people.
 An’ the little people don’t matter.
 They’re just grubs crawlin’ around the dungheap.”
-It helps that this story is drawn by the best artist in the book, Dave Taylor.
-It’s not quite Moebius on Dredd, but there are similar sensibilities.
+It helps that this story is drawn by the best artist in the book, Dave Taylor (sample left).
+It’s not quite Moebius on Dredd, but it’s very atmospheric with similar sensibilities.

 Rob Williams is the other writer of note here, but two of his stories have people behaving in a manner that defies logic given the information they have to hand.